redpanda-ai/Meerkat/ROADMAP.md

 	* 3/18
 		* - [ ] Meet with Richa from Program Management to discuss architecture of Meerkat
 2.  **Meerkat Team**, Matt
-	* 3/11
-		* - [x] Produce a comprehensive set of transactions from our labeling sample where the “choice_pair” was “Payment – Loan”
-			* Place the results in S3
-	* 3/7
-		* - [x] Check and see if there are any types/subtypes with abnormally low rates of agreement between the labelers, provide useful metrics.
-			* Report findings as a Fleiss' Kappa matrix
-		* - [x] Set up an EC2 environment for the nolearn deep learning libraries that
-			* uses the graphics processing unit
-			* works quickly over large data sets

 3.  **Meerkat Team**, Andy and Matt